 So that is the straightforward power curves from the Elite Direto, but what is the feel during the race?

 Knowing how a turbo reacts during a race can have a major effect on a riders performance.

-This is the Elite Direto’s Achilles heal if anything, I found that going through the Watopia Esses, which always prove to be a challenge for a trainer.
-Needing to apply the resistance quickly on the uphill, and then ease off on the down hill.
+This is the Elite Direto’s Achilles heel if anything, I found that going through the Watopia Esses, which always prove to be a challenge for a trainer.
+Needing to apply the resistance quickly on the uphill, and then ease off on the downhill.
 The Direto falls a little off the pace here but about 1-1.5 seconds.